-2 On June 3, 2019, the maturity date for the Operating Credit Facilities was extended to 2024.
+$^{^3}$ On June 3, 2019, the maturity dates for the Operating Credit Facilities were extended to 2024.

-3 Letters of credit consist of a \$155 million letter of credit related to retirement compensation arrangements, \$5 million in letters of credit to satisfy debt service reserve requirements, and \$3 million in letters of credit for various operating purposes.
+4 Letters of credit consist of a \$155 million letter of credit related to retirement compensation arrangements, \$5 million in letters of credit to satisfy debt service reserve requirements, a \$3 million letter of credit provided to the IESO for prudential support, and \$3 million in letters of credit for various operating purposes.

-4 Guarantees consist of prudential support provided to the Independent Electricity System Operator (IESO) by Hydro One on behalf of its subsidiaries.
+5 Guarantees consist of prudential support provided to the IESO by Hydro One on behalf of its subsidiaries.